bitgenstein/ICO-Alert-API/README.md

       A 5-digit ICO ID number calls data on a specific single ICO.
 (This does not return more data points on the single ICO than are returned for each when calling multiple ICOs.)

 * **API Sample Calls**
-  (parameter names such as KEY are case sensitive)
+  (parameter names such as KEY are all caps and case sensitive)

   * **Getting information on one ICO:**
   `https://sophocles.icoalert.com/api.php?KEY=MYKEY&ICO=26866`